Swimming as a transguy, generally; do I have to give up swimming if I’m transgender? What do I wear if I haven’t had/don’t want top surgery?

 - Upside: no bikini/”women’s” suit shows.

 - You could replace the bikini in any of the above options with a sports bra.
 The only reason I recommend the Jolyn top is because they are made for competitive swimming and have a hole in the center so the water flows through the suit and doesn’t get trapped, which would create a lot of drag.
+The less drag, the less risk you run impacting your technique and injuring your shoulders.

 As an athlete, how do you stay determined and motivated both during your season and off season?